• Skip to primary navigation

 Traditionally a hotpot was made with mutton, as this was a much cheaper cut than lamb.
 Nowadays, mutton is more difficult to get hold of, and it is more common to see lamb in a hotpot.

 Lamb neck, shin or shoulder are the most commonly used cuts, as these benefit from the long, slow cooking time.
-In this recipe I have used pieces of lamb cut from the shoulder, but you can use the equivalent amount of your cut of choice.
+That said, you can use the equivalent amount of your cut of choice.
 You can even make this with bone-in chump lamb chops.

 Lamb can be quite a fatty cut of meat, so I like to trim the visible fat off the meat before using it.